geode-sdk/docs/mods/vscode.md

 Scroll down to **Advanced** options, and set the Configuration Provider as `ms-vscode.cmake-tools`.

 Now if you run `CMake: Configure`, assuming you have Geode properly installed, the include errors should go away.

+If the errors still persist, try building the mod with `CMake: Build`.
+If the build is succesful but the errors don't disappear, try restarting VS Code.